Setup

 When it comes to cancelling and fulfilling, there are a few more error conditions we can identify:

-• The listing the tx-sender wants to cancel or fulfil does not exist.
+wants to cancel or fulfil does not exist. - The

-• The tx-sender tries to cancel a listing it did not create.
+tries to cancel a listing it did not create. - The listing the

 Finally, we will implement a whitelist for NFT and payment asset contracts that the contract deployer controls.
 It makes for two additional error conditions: